Hegnis/UE_5_Style-Sheet/README.md

 If you see someone working either against a style guide or no style guide, try to correct them.

-When working within a team or discussing within a community such as [Unreal Slackers](http://join.unrealslackers.org/), it is far easier to help and to ask for help when people are consistent.
+When working within FlyDog Games, it is far easier to help and to ask for help when people are consistent.
 Nobody likes to help untangle someone's Blueprint spaghetti or deal with assets that have names they can't understand.

-If you are helping someone whose work conforms to a different but consistent and sane style guide, you should be able to adapt to it.
-If they do not conform to any style guide, please direct them here.

 <a name="0.4"></a>
 ### 0.4 A team without a style guide is no team of mine

-When joining an Unreal Engine 4 team, one of your first questions should be "Do you have a style guide?".
+When joining an Unreal Engine 5 team, one of your first questions should be "Do you have a style guide?".
 If the answer is no, you should be skeptical about their ability to work as a team.

 <a name="0.5"></a>
 ### 0.5 Don't Break The Law

-Gamemakin LLC is not a lawyer, but please don't introduce illegal actions and behavior to a project, including but not limited to:

 * Don't distribute content you don't have the rights to distribute
 * Don't infringe on someone else's copyrighted or trademark material
 * Don't steal content
 * Follow licensing restrictions on content, e.g. attribute when attributions are needed
+#### Its very Important in FlyDog-Games that you don't break any of these laws.

 <a name="00"></a>
 ## 00. Globally Enforced Opinions

-@TODO: Make this section 1 and update this document accordingly.
-Or maybe we don't?
+Would depend from project to project.

 <a name="00.1"></a>
 ### 00.1 Forbidden Characters